Batoolzafar/YoungDevInterns_Data-Analyst_Tasks/README.md

 </ul>
 Later on doing the statistical analysis, I came to know that All the heavy fairs "actually outliers" were paid by first class passengers but some of the first class passengers paid no fare at all.
-A new column "fare_category" was made to categorize the fares based on expensive,reasonable,inexpensive and no fares which supported the idea that a lot of people paid low fares.
-This proposed the idea that most of the people on board were third class.
+A new column "fare_category" was made to categorize the fares based on expensive,reasonable,inexpensive and no fares.
+It was found that a lot of passengers low fares.
+This proposed the idea that most of the people on board were third class which was also proved.
-Contrary to that, most of them were first class and paid inexpensive fares.
+As the Cherbourg residents had the most survival rate, they had paid the heaviest fares and would have been saved earlier.